KrisenKulturDE/gemeinschaft.online_openAPI/README.md

 The client can be build by doing `cd client` to get into the client folder and then `npm run build`.

 The server can just be deployed with `cd server` and `npm run start`.

+Other files, which are not in the client or server folder are just used for local testing!